-General Darren W. McDew (USAF, Ret.) served as the Commander, United States Transportation Command (USTRANSCOM), where he led the unified combatant command comprised of all the armed services and served as the senior uniformed officer responsible for global air, land, and sea transportation, and patient movement for the Department of Defense.
-Mr. McDew served with distinction in the United States military for 36 years, with multiple command billets and assignments including Military Aide to the President, Strategic Plans and Policy for the Chairman of the Joint Chiefs, and as Commander, Air Mobility Command.
-Mr. McDew also serves on the board of directors of Abbott Laboratories, USAA, and, during 2022, served on the board of directors of Rolls-Royce North America.
-He provides advice to military, academic, and government organizations.
+Gen. Darren W. McDew (USAF, Ret.) served as the Commander, United States Transportation Command (USTRANSCOM), where he led the unified combatant command comprised of all the armed services and served as the senior uniformed officer responsible for global air, land, and sea transportation, and patient movement for the Department of Defense.
+Gen. McDew served with distinction in the United States military for 36 years, with multiple command billets and assignments including Military Aide to the President, Strategic Plans and Policy for the Chairman of the Joint Chiefs, and as Commander, Air Mobility Command.
+Gen. McDew also serves on the board of directors of Abbott Laboratories, General Electric (GE), and USAA.
 He has environmental agency and regulatory experience as a former Department of Defense major command and combatant commander.
-Mr. McDew earned his bachelor-of-science degree in civil engineering from the Virginia Military Institute and his master-of-science degree in aviation management from Embry-Riddle Aeronautical University.
+Gen McDew earned his bachelor-of-science degree in civil engineering from the Virginia Military Institute and his master-ofscience degree in aviation management from Embry-Riddle Aeronautical University.

 Major General Suzanne M. "Zan" Vautrinot, (USAF, Ret.) is president of Kilovolt Consulting, Inc., a cybersecurity strategy and technology consulting firm, and has served as president since October 2013.
 She has significant space systems experience.
-Before retiring in October 2013 after 31 years of service, she was a Major General in the United States Air Force and served as Commander, 24th Air Force, Air Forces Cyber and Air Force Network Operations, where she oversaw a multi-billion-dollar global cyber enterprise with 14,000 military personnel, civilians, and contractors and over 40 worldwide sites.
-Ms. Vautrinot serves as a director on the boards of CSX Corp., Ecolab Inc., and Wells Fargo & Company, and she was inducted into the National Academy of Engineering in 2017.
-Ms. Vautrinot earned a bachelor-of-science degree from the United States Air Force Academy, a master-of-science degree from the University of Southern California and is a graduate of the Air Command and Staff and Air War Colleges and was a National Security Fellow at Harvard University.
+Before retiring in October 2013 after 31 years of service, Zan was a Major General in the United States Air Force and served as Commander, 24th Air Force, Air Forces Cyber and Air Force Network Operations, where she oversaw a multi-billion-dollar global cyber enterprise with 14,000 military personnel, civilians, and contractors and over 40 worldwide sites.
+She serves as a director on the boards of CSX Corp., Ecolab Inc., and Wells Fargo & Company, and she was inducted into the National Academy of Engineering in 2017.
+Zan earned a bachelor-of-science degree from the United States Air Force Academy, a master-ofscience degree from the University of Southern California and is a graduate of the Air Command and Staff and Air War Colleges and was a National Security Fellow at Harvard University.